 Preparation for university and employment is an integral and key part of the Sixth Form programme.
-We give our students the opportunity to complete a week of work experience, and gain a deeper knowledge of the subjects and careers they are considering.
-We have developed strong and valuable partnerships with a number of organisations and are members of the Richmond Business Networking Organisation.
-This helps to build relationships and provide high-quality placements that are tailored to students' requirements.
+We give our students the opportunity to complete aweek of work experience, and gain a deeper knowledge of the subjects and careers they are considering.
+We have developed strong and valuablepartnerships with a number of organisations which helps to build relationships and support high-quality placements that are tailored to students'requirements.